MauriceNino/dashdot/README.md

 > yarn start
 ```

-**Configuration**

 You can configure your Git-installed dashboard via environment variables.

 ```bash
 > export DASHDOT_PORT=80
 > yarn start
 ```

-To read more about configuration options, you cam visit [the configuration section](#Configuration).
+To read more about configuration options, you cam visit [the configuration section](#Configuration-Options).

 # Configuration Options

 The following configuration options are available.

-If you dont know how to set them, look up the section for your type of installment (Docker, Node or Git).
+If you dont know how to set them, look up the section for your type of installment
+(Docker or Git).

 Variable | Description | Default Value
 -- | -- | --